sjucaitis/Budget_Tracker/README.md

 ## Business Context

 Gives users a fast and east way to track their spending, and allows user to access that information any time, on or offline.

+## Use

+Download source code or clone repository to local storage, and install required node package modules using 'npm install.'
+Run application in the command line using the command 'node server.js'